Top 5 Meditation Benefits

 You gain greater awareness of your thought habits and steer them toward more constructive patterns.

-In other words, meditation helps you develop a greater understanding of yourself and relate to the people around you.
+In other words, meditation helps you better understand yourself and relate to the people around you.

 5. Meditation reduces the risk of heart disease